In this post, you will learn everything you need to know about Nilaveli Beach in 2024.

 Anyway, if you’re around, give these guys a try, you won’t regret it!

-Average cost per person: 2500/3000 LKR
+–Average cost per person: 2500/3000 LKR - Family Restaurant | Rated 4.5

-2. Family Restaurant | Rated 4.5 ⭐️ by 172 reviews on Google Maps
+by 172 reviews on Google Maps

 This is for us the BEST among the Nilaveli restaurants.

-It’s a family-owned restaurant, with fresh products at all times.
-The owner, San, every morning goes to fish, so you get delicious fish dishes at incredible prices.
+The owner, San, every morning goes fishing, so you get delicious fish dishes at incredible prices.

-They also cook excellent Kottu Roti and curries.
-All products are fresh, the family is super friendly and we made them good friends.
+All products are fresh, the family is super friendly and we made them good friends – we are still in touch with them even after leaving Sri Lanka.

-Average cost per person: 2000/2500 LKR
+–Average cost per person: 2000/2500 LKR

-3. King Coconut CafΓ©
+3. King Coconut Café

-• 1.5h/2h notice in advance should be enough
+- 1.5h/2h notice in advance should be enough

-• Average cost per person: 2000/2500 LKR
+- Average cost per person: 2000/2500 LKR

-That’s all in terms of restaurants.
 Yes, there are more to name on the list, but this is all you need for enjoyable and tasty meals!

 Nilaveli Hotels